-Name and address of proposed site (please attach a site plan showing boundaries, access to the site and area that the site will serve) Hartwell Green Millennium Garden Stoke Road Green Vale Brook Green Charity Fields Details of land owner Claire Firth & Ashton Village, Ashton Village, Seima Ashton Village if known Maddie Johnson Managed by APC Managed by APC Construction Managed by APC Is the land owner aware of the proposal to designate their land?
-Yes Yes Yes Yes Yes Site history What is the site currently used for?
-Recreation Recreation Recreation Recreation Recreation
+Name and address of proposed site (please attach a site plan showing boundaries, access to the site and area that the site will serve) Hartwell Green Millennium Garden Stoke Road Green Vale Brook Green Hut Land Charity Fields Details of land owner if known Claire Firth & Maddie Johnson Village, Managed by APC Village, Managed Seima Construction Village, Managed by APC Village, managed by APC Is the land owner aware of the proposal to designate their land?
+Yes Yes Yes Yes Yes Yes

+Site history
-The Designation Tests

-Test 1: Does the site No, Not No, Not No, Not No, Not No, Not Applicable already have planning Applicable Applicable Applicable Applicable permission for development?
+What is the site currently used for?
+Recreation Recreation Recreation Recreation Allotments Recreation The Designation Tests 5 Test 1: Does the site No, Not No, Not Applicable already have planning Applicable Applicable Applicable Applicable Applicable permission for development?
 If yes please provide details Test 2: Is the site allocated for development in the Local or Neighbourhood Plan?
-N o N o N o N o N o Test 3: Is the site relatively close to the community it serves?
-Yes Yes Yes Yes N o Test 4: Can the site be shown to be demonstrably special to the local community?
-Yes They were part of an existing bigger green, which was divided when the road was built around 1838 Yes Yes This was purchased by the PC from South Northants Homes in 2016 Yes Yes
+N o N o N o N o N o N o Test 3: Is the site relatively close to the community it serves?
+Yes Yes Yes Yes Yes No. The site is not used by the local community for sport or recreation.
+The site provides a charitable income.

+Test 4: Can the site

+hown to be

+nstrabl y

+special to the local

+community?

+hown nstrabl al to tl hown to nstrably al to the le

+Yes

+Originally part

+of a bigger

+green, which

+was divided

+when the road

+was built

+around 1838.

+The site is

+central to the

+village and the

+space is

+important for

+its amenity

+value and